-Coach Bri Nichols is a serial entrepreneur, dynamic speaker, and business consultant specializing in resilience coaching, branding, and effective communication.
-Coach Bri’s initiatives include but are not limited to founding a nonprofit youth focused organization, Resilient Roses Respite Corp (RRR).
+Coach Bri Nichols is a Serial Entrepreneur, Public Speaker, and Business Consultant specializing in busines startup, branding, and effective communication.
+Coach Bri’s initiatives include but are not limited to founding a nonprofit organization, Resilient Roses Respite Corp (RRR).
 This organization, created pre-COVID-19, extends support to youth and the community with confidence boosting education that is relevant, uplifting, and hopeful even after the global pandemic.

-Coach Bri’s philosophy remains, “You can’t guarantee instant success, but you can guarantee instant progress!”
+Coach Bri’s philosophy remains, “I can’t guarantee instant success, but I can guarantee instant progress!”

 Bri Nichols of DARRC Coalition, an activist and former candidate for Brockton's Ward 7's City Council seat, said the case shows why the city needs a civilian review board with subpoena power.